 Rates vary slightly between summer and winter season.
 Check cofiroute.fr for exact fares.

-Two dedicated viewpoints let you take in the structure from the valley floor:
+Several signposted viewpoints let you take in the structure — these are the real, field-tested ones:

 Over all these years living here in Millau, the Viaduct has become part of our daily life.
 And yet it never stops surprising me.
 I have seen it in fog, at sunrise, under snow in winter, in full summer with the light blazing off the pylons.
 Here are some of my favourite photographs — perspectives that have stayed with me and that I love sharing with our guests.